-We accept volunteers from any country in the world but so far all have been either Swedish or Danish.
-The children and the staff on the other hand speak Thai.
+The children and the staff speak Thai.
 Some of them speak a little bit of English as well, the rest hardly speak any English at all.
 This is why you have to have the guts, strength, stamina and will to deal with people in a situation where the English language can only be a small part of the communication.

 The volunteers that interact the most with the Thai staff are also usually the ones that have the most fun and benefit the most from the stay here.

-- Help the children that live alone without an adult; making sure they wash their clothes, clean their rooms and get to bed in time.
+Help the children making sure they wash their clothes, clean their rooms and get to bed in time.

 16 consecutive weeks is the absolute minimum.
 It is incredibly important that you and the children have time to get to know and trust each other.
 The same is true between the employees and the volunteers.
 With respect to the children and the other volunteers, the length of stay agreed upon is conclusive.